Muldec/stash-wiki/API.md

 There is a GraphQL API which allows to do things automatically.

 All http requests have to go to ``http://IP:PORT/graphql``

+Data from the API can be outdated from time to time.
+In that case you can either visit our [discord channel](https://discord.gg/2TsNFKt) for more help or make an issue.

+For up to date info you can check stash's playground `http://IP:PORT/playground` ( SCHEMA/DOCS section to the right).

 ### Scan for new files
 Request: `HTTP-POST`